Spatial Coupling as a Proof Technique: Preliminaries

-Note that the ensembles described so far are built in two stages: first the vertex degrees are sampled from the distribution $\Lambda$ and sockets are attached, obtaining the \emph{configuration pattern}; in the second stage, the check nodes and edges are connected within this configuration pattern.
-Both stages are random, except when the degree distribution $\Lambda$ is regular, in which case the first stage is deterministic.
-It will be sometimes helpful to separate the two stages and start where the configuration pattern is already given.
+The ensembles described so far are built in two stages: first the vertices are allotted a number of empty sockets, which is determined by sampling from the distribution $\Lambda$, thereby establishing the \emph{configuration pattern}; in the second stage, the edges of the graph are connected to free sockets in the configuration pattern.
+It will be sometimes helpful to separate the two stages and start at the place where the configuration pattern is already given.

-This is a good place to observe that the cases where $w = 1$ and $w = L$ yield instances of the single ensemble in the following ways: for $w = 1$, there are $L$ different, non-interacting copies of $\ldpc(N,\Lambda,K)$, whereas for $w=L$, the whole ensemble is equivalent to $\ldpc(NL,\Lambda,K)$, up to a small number of missing check nodes.
+This is a good place to observe that the cases where $W = 1$ and $W = L$ yield instances of the single ensemble in the following ways: for $W = 1$, there are $L$ different, non-interacting copies of $\ldpc(N,\Lambda,K)$, whereas for $W = L$, the whole ensemble is equivalent to $\ldpc(NL,\Lambda,K)$, up to $O(\sqrt{N})$ missing check nodes.

+The reader will notice that the ensemble we have just constructed is circular and thus the coupling chain has no boundaries.
+It is a boundary that is responsible for all the useful properties of LDPC codes like threshold saturation.
+We simply find it easier to work with the circular ensemble and we shall see later that we can add a boundary condition with little cost.